How to Get from Marrakech Airport to City Center in Less Than 30 Minutes?

 • Nighttime (from around 8 PM to 6 AM): The price can rise to 150–200 MAD (about 15 to 20 euros).

-• The price also depends on the location of your accommodation: whether it's in the Old City (Medina), Gueliz, or a slightly farther area.
+The price also depends on the location of your accommodation: whether it's in the Old City (Medina), Gueliz, or a slightly farther area near the Palmeraie resorts or accommodation near Menara Gardens.

 How to Recognize a Legitimate Taxi?